Muisca language: Spanish colonization

 As early as 1580 the authorities in Charcas, Quito, and Santa Fe de Bogotá mandated the establishment of schools in native languages and required that priests study these languages before ordination.
 In 1606 the entire clergy was ordered to provide religious instruction in Chibcha.
 The Chibcha language declined in the 18th century.

 In 1770, King Charles III of Spain officially banned use of the language in the region as part of a de-indigenization project.
 The ban remained in law until Colombia passed its constitution of 1991.

 Modern history

 Since 2008 a Spanish–Muyscubun dictionary containing more than 3000 words has been published online.
 The project was partly financed by the University of Bergen, Norway.

-Modern uses

-Education

-The only public school in Colombia currently teaching Chibcha (to about 150 children) is in the town of Cota, about 30 km by road from Bogotá.
-The school is named Jizcamox (healing with the hands) in Chibcha.

 Documentation

 The sources of the Muysca language are seven documents prepared in the first decade of the 17th century and are considered a legitimate and reliable documentary set of the language.

+Important scholars who have contributed to the knowledge of the Muisca language include Juan de Castellanos, Bernardo de Lugo, José Domingo Duquesne and Ezequiel Uricoechea.